 When these two forces are in equilibrium, there is no loss or gain of fluids from the circulatory system.
 When this is not the case, a patient can develop medical problems.

-Sometimes, the oncotic pressure can be referred to the osmosis as colloid or colloidal osmotic pressure, making reference to the process and the solutes in question.
+Sometimes, the oncotic pressure can be referred to the osmosis as a colloid or colloidal osmotic pressure, making reference to the process and the solutes in question.

 Individuals suffering from dehydration or excess fluid can also develop imbalances in oncotic pressure because their bodies can not compensate quickly enough.